tool

 GetCacheConfig returns the cache configuration for the WebRTC tool.

-Returns the result.
+Summary: Returns the cache configuration.

 func (*WebrtcTool) MCPTool